graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ```url example
 http://example.com/graphql?query=query(%24id%3A%20ID!)%7Buser(id%3A%24id)%7Bname%7D%7D&variables=%7B%22id%22%3A%22QVBJcy5ndXJ1%22%7D
 ```

-Note: {query} and {operationName} parameters are encoded as raw strings in the query component.
-Therefore if the query string contained `operationName=null` then it MUST be interpreted as the {operationName} being the string `"null"`.
-If a literal `null` is desired, the parameter (e.g. {operationName}) MUST be either omitted or the empty string.

 GET requests MUST NOT be used for executing mutation operations.
 If the values of {query} and {operationName} indicate that a mutation operation is to be